-AD is associated with increased risk of herpes virus infections.
-Eczema herpeticum (EH) is a severe disseminated HSV infection, reported to occur in approximately 3% of patients with AD (30), and can cause life-threatening complications (31).
-The incidence rates of herpesvirus infection was slightly (1%) higher in the DUP groups than in the placebo groups (32), however these were not serious and should not influence treatment choices (33).
+AD is associated with an increased risk of herpes virus infections.
+Eczema herpeticum (EH) is a severe disseminated herpes simplex virus (HSV) infection, reported to occur in approximately 3% of patients with AD,30 and can cause life-threatening complications.31 The incidence rates of herpesvirus infection was slightly higher (1%) in the DUP groups than in the placebo groups,32 however, these were not serious and should not influence treatment choices.33 ies.23 UPA and ABR showed increases in the overall prevalence of HSV infections compared to placebo in pooled analyses of clinical trials.^{25,34} Incidences of HSV, but not EH, were dose-dependent with ABR.35

-A meta-analysis of eight randomized controlled trials revealed decreased risks of EH in patients who received DUP compared with placebo (33).
-TRA-treated patients had lower rates of HSV infection and EH vs. placebo in ECZTRA 1 and ECZTRA 2 studies (23) .UPA and ABR showed increases in the overall prevalence of HSV infections compared to placebo in pooled analyses of clinical trials (25,34) .
-Incidences of HSV, but not EH, were dose-dependent with ABR (35) .
+A meta-analysis of eight randomized controlled trials revealed decreased risks of EH in patients who received DUP compared with placebo.33 TRA-treated patients had lower rates of HSV infection and EH vs. placebo in ECZTRA 1 and ECZTRA 2 stud-

 HSV infection was reported more frequently for BAR 4 mg compared to BAR 2 mg and placebo.
-However, HSV incidence in the extended data set was higher in placebo group suggesting that prolonged treatment with BAR does not result in a continuous increase of HSV incidence.
-EH infection incidence was higher in BAR 4 mg group and correlate with AD severity, while there was no increase of HE incidence in BAR 2 mg group (27).
+However, HSV incidence in the extended data set was higher in the placebo group suggesting that prolonged treatment with BAR does not result in a continuous increase of HSV incidence.
+EH infection incidence was higher in the BAR 4 mg group and correlated with AD severity, while there was no increase in HE incidence in the BAR 2 mg group.27

 Systemic medication may change the frequency of HSV in AD patients.
-Patients with a history of recurrent or severe HSV infection should be screened for the virus and physicians should consider prophylactic or prompt antiviral treatment (11).
-In conclusion, therapy with DUP and TRA may be preferable to JAKis.
+Patients with a history of recurrent or severe HSV infection should be screened for the virus and physicians should consider prophylactic or prompt antiviral treatment.11 In conclusion, therapy with DUP and TRA may be preferable to JAKis.